-To give a human-grade diet to a dog, you are almost always providing them with a far superior experience, both in terms of the enjoyment, and their health.
-Dogs should not have to deal with offcast food that is deemed of no value for humans.
+To give a human-grade diet to a dog, you are almost always providing them with a far superior experience, both in terms of enjoyment, and their health.
+Dogs should not have to deal with offcast food that is deemed of no value to humans.
 They’re living things, too.

 At LOONAWELL, our raw materials are exactly the same used in Human nutrition.

-We start with organic fresh fruits and vegetables, and use only the best organic grains and oils, and that is the reason why we later don’t need to add synthetic ingredients.
+We start with organic fresh fruits and vegetables and use only the best organic grains and oils, and that is the reason why we don’t need to add synthetic ingredients.
 Our raw materials are rich in vitamins and minerals and smell absolutely fantastic.

-At the core of LOONAWELL is the fact that every single ingredient we use needs to have a positive impact in a dog’s health.
+At the core of LOONAWELL is the fact that every single ingredient we use needs to have a positive impact on your dog’s health.
 This core value sets us apart from every other brand.
-LOONAWELL is science and knowledge driven, but not cost driven.
+LOONAWELL is science and knowledge-driven, but not cost-driven.

 We have achieved all our goals and produce organic, human-grade quality dog treats.
 Your dog will love them, and so will you.

 CHF.
 6.50 If you are new to our LOONAWELL organic products and are unsure which kind of treat your dog will like the most, then this is the right product for you.
 With the Welcome Pack you receive one sachet from each… Read More